willis240/Community_Energy_Awareness/README.md

 Notes taken by the developers during their process can all be found in the `Notes` folder.

+### Architecture Diagram

+An architecture diagram can also be found in the `Notes` folder.

 ### Rails

 - [Jetbrain Rails Intro](https://www.jetbrains.com/help/ruby/create-and-run-your-first-project.html#create_controller_view)